stellio-hub/stellio-docs/docs/admin/misc_configuration_tips.md

 you can change it via `application.pagination.temporal-limit` in shared.properties.

-Or by adding the variable in the environment of the (`search-service`)
+Or by adding the variable in the environment target service  (`search-service`)
 ```
     - APPLICATION_PAGINATION_TEMPORAL-LIMIT=9999
 ```